georgeparkdev/Recipe-Book/docs/WORKFLOW.md

    - Verify ingredient quantities and units
    - Check cooking steps are in logical order
    - Ensure Russian text is preserved correctly
+   - Include relevant custom tags or use an empty array
    - Validate equipment list is complete

 3. **Test with Future React App**